qianglise/py2025/content/parallel-computing.rst

 After setting this environment variable we continue as usual and multithreading will be turned on.

-.. demo:: Demo: Multithreading NumPy
+.. exercise:: Multithreading NumPy

-   Here is an example which does a symmetrical matrix inversion of size 4000 by 4000.
+   Here is a piece of code which does a symmetrical matrix inversion of size 4000 by 4000.
    To run it, we can save it in a file named `omp_test.py` or download from :download:`here <example/omp_test.py>`.

    .. literalinclude:: example/omp_test.py